optilude/MuleBox/README.md

 Finally:

-1. Flash the Daisy Seed with the latest firmware (see below)
+1. Flash the Daisy Seed with the latest firmware if you haven't already done so.
 2. Carefully insert it into the header pins, so that the USB socket faces to the left side of the unit (i.e. are on the side of the PCB closest to the edge of the lid, furthest away from the large resistors).
 This may need a bit of pressure, but you should be careful not to bend any of the pins.
 3. Close the lids, connecting the front components or their wires as required.
 4. Insert the lid screws.